oobabooga/text-generation-webui/RWKV-model.md

 "cuda fp16i8" # GPU mode with 8-bit precision
 ```

-See the README of the PyPl package for more details: https://pypi.org/project/rwkv/
+See the README for the PyPl package for more details: https://pypi.org/project/rwkv/

 ## Compiling the CUDA kernel